AnoopKashyap/Grilled-Prawn/README.md

 ## For Users not having git installed in the system (Windows)

-  01. Download the project(in zip) from the project link present under the code dropdown in github.
+  01. Download the project(in zip) from the project link given.

   02. Extract the files and open index.html in chrome browser.